ZhihaoZhang0618/RallyCore/README.md

 May have some issues with the installation guide, please let me know if you have any questions.
 ## Modification & Customization
 #### Some Hardware Details
-NVIDIA Orin
+NVIDIA Orin or NUC(recommended)

 Lidar: mid360(main)

 Camera: didn't use right now

-IMU: fdilink Deta10
+IMU: fdilink Deta10(only for yaw estimation)

 Remote Controller: RadioMaster Pocket ELRS version (much better than XBOX series controller)